FREQUENTLY ASKED QUESTIONS

 I require repairs or tuning for an upcoming performance.
 How soon can you complete the repairs?

-- The usual turnaround time is one week for small jobs and two to three weeks for big jobs.
+- The usual turnaround time is one to two weeks for small jobs and up to a month for big jobs.
 Timeframes can be longer if I have to source parts.
-I generally don't work to a strict timeframe as sometimes repairs can take longer than expected and the workshop can be very busy.
+I generally don't work to a strict time frame as sometimes repairs can take longer than expected and the workshop can be very busy.
 There can also be a lead time before your accordion is able to be inspected/repaired.
 Make sure you allow plenty of time to ensure your accordion can be completed in time for your performance.
 Please note that I do not do on the spot/emergency repairs.

 Can you recommend an accordion teacher?

 - I am a member of the Accordion Society of Australia.
 I recommend checking the Accordion Society of Australia website for available teachers in your area.